-Any member whose criminal arrest, conviction, or court order restricts or prohibits that member from fully and properly performing their duties, including carrying a firearm, may be disciplined.
-This includes but is not limited to being placed on administrative leave, reassignment, and/or termination.
-Any effort to remove such disqualification or restriction shall remain entirely the responsibility of the member, on the member's own time and expense.
+Any member whose criminal conviction unduly restricts or prohibits that member from fully and properly performing his/her duties may be disciplined including, but not limited to, being placed on administrative leave, reassignment and/or termination.
+Any effort to remove such disqualification or restriction shall remain entirely the responsibility of the member on his/her own time and expense.

-Any member failing to provide prompt written notice pursuant to this policy shall be subject to discipline, up to and including termination.
+Any member failing to provide prompt written notice pursuant to this policy shall be subject to discipline.